ErnestoArayaV/Graph-matching-PPMGM/README.md

 Contains the folders: Graph matching algorithms, Helpers, Synthetic data and Real data.

+Graph matching algorithms: code for the graph matching methods: grampa, umeyama, full_qp(convex relaxation to the Birkhoff polytope) and ppmgm.

+Helpers: auxiliary methods, e.g, contains GMWM greedy algorithm (Alg.1 in the paper).

-Synthetic data contains the code for reproducing Figs. 2,3,4,5 and 6.
+Synthetic data: code for reproducing Figs. 2,3,4,5 and 6.

-Real data contains the code for reproducing Figs. 7 and 8.
+Real data: code for reproducing Figs. 7 and 8.